MarcoHengstenberg/forthehorde/README.md

 2. They are then taken, concatenated and placed as `projectname.js` inside the `concatenated` directory
 3. Following up comes the uglify task and creates `projectname.min.js` inside the `js` folder
 4. Parallely they are concatenated and beautified and put in the `concatenated/beauty/` folder
+5. Also there's a second uglify task (`uglify2production`) now, taking the separate files and trimming their whitespace before putting them into the production (`js`) folder without any concatenation going on.

 Again, I'm only saving changes to the js-files inside `uncompressed-js` and let the *watch-task* do the hard work.